litanli/mlflow-deco/README.md

 And it adds a few missing and QOL features:

-- Detects if you're inside a repo, and sets the repoURL, branch and commit hash as tags of the Run.
-If your working tree is dirty, it generates a `diff.patch` and logs it as an artifact.
+- Logs the repo URL, branch and commit hash as tags of the Run.
+If your working tree is dirty, it logs a `diff.patch` as an artifact.
-- Runs conda-pack https://conda.github.io/conda-pack/ on your current conda environment.
+- Runs [conda-pack](https://conda.github.io/conda-pack/) on your current conda environment.
 If that fails, it resorts to `conda env export`.
 Environment yamls are notoriously bad at recreating large environments, by bad I mean `conda create` takes forever. conda-pack runs a bit slower but when it's time to recreate an environment, it's fast.
 However, conda-pack fails when the environment contains pip _and_ conda installations of the same packages, so if conda-pack fails, consider whether this is the case.
 - If you're running from a Jupyter notebook, it sets the source as the path to your notebook and your notebook name.
 - Creates a new MLflow Experiment if the experiment name you provide doesn't currently exist.